A. Martin Freeman

 Alexander Martin Freeman (1878 in Tooting, London – 18 December 1959) was a scholar of medieval Irish texts and collector of Irish music.
+A native of Surrey, he was educated at Bedford Grammar School and Lincoln College, Oxford.
+He married a lady from Donegal.

-He collected traditional songs from older generation of singers in the West Cork Gaeltacht (Irish-speaking area) of Ballyvourney, Co.
-Cork during 1913/14, which became the Ballyvourney Collection.
+He collected traditional songs from older generations of singers in the West Cork Gaeltacht (Irish-speaking area) of Ballyvourney, County Cork, during 1913/14, which became the Ballyvourney Collection.His Ballyvourney collection featured as numbers 23–25 of the Journal of the Folk Song Society, 1920–21.
+This collection consists of almost a hundred songs, with original texts, prose translations and annotations, constituting incomparably the finest collection published in our time of Irish songs noted from oral tradition.

 His other works of scholarship are varied, and includes his edition of Annals of Connacht (1944), his magnum opus.